Nathan Kress: Personal life

-While filming iCarly, Kress was tutored on the set with his co-stars Miranda Cosgrove and Jennette McCurdy, and was home-schooled on the weekends or when on hiatus from the shooting of the show.
-As of February 2011, Kress was finishing his senior year of high school and hoped to attend UCLA, his father's alma mater.
+While filming iCarly, Kress was tutored on the set with his co-stars Miranda Cosgrove and Jennette McCurdy, and was home-schooled on the weekends or when on hiatus from filming the show.
+As of February 2011, Kress hoped to attend UCLA, his father's alma mater.

 On May 29, 2015, Kress became engaged to his girlfriend, actress, stunt performer, and Into the Storm castmate London Elise Moore.
 They married on November 15, 2015, in Los Angeles.
+On July 12, 2017, the couple announced that they were expecting their first child together.
 Their first child, a daughter, was born on December 21, 2017.
-On October 21, 2020, Kress announced that he is expecting his second child with his wife.
+On October 21, 2020, Kress announced that he was expecting his second child with his wife.
 On March 22, 2021, Kress announced the birth of his second daughter.

+On June 27, 2023, Kress and his wife announced the birth of their third child, a son.

 Philanthropy

 Kress works with various charitable causes including The Big Green Help, the Make-A-Wish Foundation and The Starlight Children's Foundation.
 In the summer of 2003, before returning to his acting career, Kress and his family traveled to Lithuania with the Christian missionary organization, YWAM (Youth With A Mission).